-The fellowship at the University of Chicago was begun in 1994 as a mentorship by Henry A. Finn, MD, FACS, who created the fellowship as an educational opportunity and a way to share the incredible clinical resources available for teaching at the University of Chicago.
-In 1996, the fellowship moved to an affiliate hospital on the northside "Louis A. Weiss Memorial Hospital".
-The fellowship principles remained focused on education, critical thinking, experiential learning, and robust clinical experience.
+The fellowship at the University of Chicago started in 1994 as a mentorship by Henry A. Finn, MD, FACS, who created the fellowship as an educational opportunity and a way to share the incredible clinical resources available for teaching at the University of Chicago.
+In 2019, Dr. Hue Luu took on the role of program director.
+The fellowship principles remains focused on education, critical thinking, experiential learning, and robust clinical experience.
 The Adult Reconstruction Fellowship at the University of Chicago is a one-year, ACGME accredited fellowship that accepts two (2) fellows per year.

 Fellowship Faculty and Rotation Sites